 When a child is diagnosed with cancer, life changes for the whole family.
 Our therapeutic services help each family member cope with the emotional impact of cancer and allows them to simply be a family again.

-The need for another therapeutic short break centre is massive.
-Currently, we can only provide one in seven families from across the Island of Ireland with a therapeutic short break.
+The need for another therapeutic centre is massive.
+Due to capacity challenges and high demand, we can only provide one in seven families from across the Island of Ireland with a therapeutic short break together.
 At any one time there is a waiting list of over 50 families waiting to come to Daisy Lodge in Newcastle, Co.
 Down.

 Our second Daisy Lodge, Co.
-Mayo will allow us to increase the number of children and parents in Ireland we support each year from 1,800 to 4,000.
+Mayo will allow us to increase the number of children and parents we support each year from 1,800 to 4,000.

 The following video showcases the vision for Daisy Lodge in Co.
 Mayo and the plans that we have to provide a first-class facility for families living with a cancer diagnosis.